ValueCSV/ValueCSV/README.md

 ## Checkpoints

-We also release the checkpoints of ValueCSV evaluator Value-Bert as Value-Bert outperforms in all ValueCSV evaluators at [Google-Drive](https://huggingface.co/hfl/chinese-roberta-wwm-ext-large).
+We also release the checkpoints of ValueCSV evaluator Value-Bert at [Google-Drive](https://huggingface.co/hfl/chinese-roberta-wwm-ext-large) as Value-Bert outperforms in all ValueCSV evaluators.

 ## Data License